Instructor Jobs at University of Tennessee with Visa Sponsorship

 Which visa types does University of Tennessee commonly use for Instructor roles?

 University of Tennessee sponsors H-1B visas for Instructor positions requiring a specialty occupation in a relevant academic field.
 For longer-term or tenure-track adjacent roles, the university also supports EB-2 and EB-3 immigrant visa categories through PERM labor certification.
-J-1 exchange visitor visas are sometimes used for shorter instructional appointments, though those don't lead directly to permanent residency.
+J-1 visa exchange visitor visas are sometimes used for shorter instructional appointments, though those don't lead directly to permanent residency.

 What qualifications does University of Tennessee expect for Instructor positions?